 Note: The front end of the engine is opposite the flywheel end of the engine.
-The left and the right side of the engine is determined from the flywheel end.
-The No. 1 cylinder is the front cylinder.
+The left and the right sides of the engine are determined from the flywheel end.
+The number 1 cylinder is the front cylinder.

 - (A) Exhaust valves - (B) Inlet valves